Last Updated On October 7, 2020.

 “Harley!
 Are you hurt?”
 Her dad asked.

 “I’m fine dad, are you?”

-The Movie was absolutely worth the 1k ticket, watching Harley and her dad survive an apex predator with next to no weapon was completely sinister.
-Plus, the screen was at least three metre long so good imagery.
-Other factors to enjoying the movie like a credible air conditioning and sound system made me realise that I didn’t have to travel far for a movie anymore.
+Other factors to enjoying the movie like a credible air conditioning and sound system made me realise that I didn’t have to travel far and wide to see a movie anymore.